maxnyla/K9Kit/README.md

 ### <ins>images</ins>

 The images used for this project are a mix.
-Some are my own photos and others were taken from:
+Some are my own photos and the rest were taken from:

 - [Unsplash] (https://unsplash.com/)